fridaysystems/inventory-presser/readme.txt

 == Changelog ==

+= 9.0.0 =
+* [Changed] Changes the "Requires at least" version number to 5.0.0 because this version adds editor blocks that do not work on older versions of WordPress

 = 8.6.0 =
 * [Added] Adds methods to the vehicle class to output down payment and payment in dollar-formatted strings like the price.